Request a call

 • The application may work intermittently in older versions of the browser

 In addition to the technical classification, there is also one based on purpose.
-Below, let’s take a look at the most popular types of business web applications:
+Below, let’s take a look at the most popular types of business web applications.
+This will bring you even closer to answering the question, “How can I build a web app?”

-These systems are created so that customers can order and sell goods without the involvement of third parties, leaving only two people in the sales chain.
+You can create a web app for ecommerce to help your customers order and sell goods without the involvement of third parties, leaving only two people in the sales chain.
 The most striking types of ecommerce platforms are marketplaces, online catalogs, and online stores.

 Customer Relationship Management (CRM) Systems